danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 and the network.

-This document lists use cases demonstrating the need for a mechanism to share metadata about flows between a receiving host and its network to enable differentiated traffic treatment for packets sent to the host.
-Such a mechanism is typically implemented using a signaling protocol between the host and a set of trusted netwrok elements.
+This document lists use cases demonstrating the need for a mechanism to share metadata about flows between a receiving host and its networks to enable differentiated traffic treatment for packets sent to the host.
+Such a mechanism is typically implemented using a signaling protocol between the host and a set of network elements.

 --- middle